TommasoVandermeer/Hospitalbot-Path-Planning/README.md

 ```
 ros2 launch hospital_robot_spawner gazebo_world.launch.py
 ```
-Finally, run the random agent script.
+Finally, open another terminal and run the random agent script.
 ```
 ros2 launch hospital_robot_spawner start_training.launch.py
 ```

 ### Run a trained agent
-There are currently (05/04/2023) 3 trained agents inside the `rl_models` folder.
+There are various trained agents inside the `rl_models` folder.
 To test one of them, some files need to be edited first.

 * Edit the "trained_agent.py" script as follows.
 Find the `trained_model_path` variable and replace the last element of the `os.path.join` with the name of the desired agent (e.g., PPO_risk_seeker.zip).
 Save the file at the end.
 * Edit the "hospitalbot_env.py" file to make sure that the correct mode is selected.
 Search the `self._randomize_env_level` attribute of the **HospitalBotEnv** class and pick one of the listed modalities (e.g., 6).
 Also, make sure that the `self._visualize_target` attribute is set to True, otherwise the target will not be visualized.
 Save the file at the end.